stackmuncher/stm_app/README.md

 ## Quick start

-We are testing an alpha release and the only way to run this app for now is to compile it from the source in Rust.
+_We are testing an alpha release and the only way to run this app for now is to compile it from the source in Rust._

-Assuming that you have Git and a [Rust toolchain](https://www.rust-lang.org/tools/install) installed and configured, just clone and run the app:
+Assuming that you have Git and a [Rust toolchain](https://www.rust-lang.org/tools/install) installed, just clone and run the app:

 ```bash
 git clone https://github.com/stackmuncher/stm_app.git